-Near Mine Exploration and Field Exploration teams use QA/QC samples to verify the assay results returned from the laboratory.
-The Kristineberg Mine geology department does not use QA/QC samples in its infill drilling campaigns or grade control drilling/sampling to verify assay results.
+Near Mine Exploration, Mine and Field Exploration teams use QA/QC samples to verify the assay results returned from the laboratory.

 Each team uses different QA/QC programmes which will not be detailed in this summary report.
 QA/QC samples used are a combination of in-house standards and international standards.
 All standards used are certified reference materials having been analysed by roundrobin at various external accredited laboratories.
 Blank samples are also used, as well as repeat duplicate samples completed internally by the laboratory.
 Pulp duplicates are also sent to umpire laboratories for external verification.